pvanand07/EDA-Hotel-Booking-Python/README.md

-# EDA on Hotel Booking Using Python
+# EDA - Hotel Booking Using Python

 ## Overview
 This project aims to conduct an exploratory data analysis (EDA) on a dataset of hotel bookings to gain insights on booking patterns and customer behaviour.
 The analysis will focus on dentifying patterns in bookings and cancellations, customer demographics and preferences, and the effectiveness of different distribution channels.